-Welcome to the Neighborly Care Network Meals on Wheels program.
-As a volunteer, you are helping toprovide nutritious meals to those who cannot prepare or otherwise obtain their food because of age, disability or illness.
+As a Meals on Wheels volunteer, you are helping to provide nutritious meals to those who cannot prepare or otherwise obtain their food because of age, disability or illness.

 Pickup Point: Meals cannot leave the Meals on Wheels pickup site before 10:30 a.m., according to the Department of Elder Affairs (DOEA) standards.
-When you arrive at your assigned Meals on Wheels pickup site, please sign into VicTouch on a tablet with your pin (provided at orientation and is on your name tag) or on your smart phone (and sign out when you have finished).
+When you arrive at your assigned Meals on Wheels pickup site, please sign into VicTouch on a tablet with your pin (provided at orientation and on your name tag) or on your smartphone (and sign out when you have finished).
 You will receive two insulated tote bags (one for hot food and one for cold food).
 When you pick up your meals at the site, you can check the day's menu.
 Menus are subject to change, so you may find substitutions for some items.